-- investigating your personal leadership styles and preferences
+- better understanding your personal leadership style and leadership preferences

 - navigating gender dynamics and biases.